Traces in monoidal derivators, and homotopy colimits: Conventions and preliminaries

 \begin{dfi} A \emph{(closed) monoidal triangulated derivator} is a (closed) monoidal and triangulated derivator. \end{dfi}

-Under the correspondence $\D\leftrightsquigarrow \overline{\D}$ above, a closed monoidal triangulated strict derivator of type $\mathbf{Cat}$ corresponds to a ``closed symmetric monoidal, strong, stable derivator'' in~\cite{GrothPontoShulman-additivity}.
-Translating the results in~\cite[\nopp{}12]{GrothPontoShulman-additivity} back to our setting we see that every such derivator factors canonically through $\mathbf{ClMonTrCAT}$, the 2-category of closed monoidal categories with a ``compatible'' triangulation (in the sense of~\cite{may_additivity}), such that the following diagram commutes:
+Under the correspondence $\D\leftrightsquigarrow \overline{\D}$ above, a closed monoidal triangulated derivator of type $\mathbf{Cat}$ corresponds to a ``closed symmetric monoidal, strong, stable derivator'' in~\cite{GrothPontoShulman-additivity}.
+Translating the results in~\cite{GrothPontoShulman-additivity} back to our setting we see that every such derivator factors canonically through $\mathbf{ClMonTrCAT}$, the 2-category of closed monoidal categories with a ``compatible'' triangulation (in the sense of~\cite{may_additivity}), such that the following diagram commutes:

 Here, it is understood that following the path on the upper part of the diagram yields the canonical factorization of the triangulated derivator, while the path through the lower part yields the factorization of the monoidal prederivator.
-All we will need from this statement however is that the tensor product on $\D(I)$ takes distinguished triangles to distinguished triangles in each variable, for any closed monoidal triangulated derivator $\D$ and any category $I$ in the domain of $\D$; this is \cite[\nopp{}12.8]{GrothPontoShulman-additivity}, and the proof extends to not necessarily strict derivators of type other than $\mathbf{Cat}$.
+All we will need from this statement is the following lemma. \begin{lem}[{\cite[4.1, 4.8]{GrothPontoShulman-additivity}}] Let $\D$ be a monoidal triangulated derivator and $I\in\mathbf{Dia}_{0}$.
+Then the monoidal product $\otimes:\D(I)\times\D(I)\to\D(I)$ is canonically triangulated in both variables. \end{lem} \begin{proof} First of all, replacing $\D$ by $\D_{I}$ we reduce to the case $I=\pt$.
+Moreover, by symmetry of the monoidal product we may fix $B\in\D(\pt)_{0}$ and only prove $\plho\otimes B$ to be triangulated.
+Then the condition that the projection morphism $p_{J!}(A\otimes p_{J}^{*}B)\to p_{J!}A\otimes B$ be invertible for all $A\in \D(J)_{0}$ in the case of a finite discrete category $J$ says precisely that $\plho\otimes B$ is additive.

+The following claim is also a consequence of our definition of a monoidal derivator: \begin{itemize} \item[(*)] Let $A\in\D(\boxempty)_{0}$ be a cocartesian object.
+Then also $A\boxtimes B$ is cocartesian. \end{itemize} Indeed, this follows from the following factorization of the counit morphism: